 Speech-Language Pathologist Professional Responsibilities

 Speech-language pathologist continues to be one of the top rated professions in the United States based upon growth of the profession, available jobs, and starting salaries.
 U.S. News and World Reports (20131) has consistently ranked this profession as one of the most desirable jobs in America for the past five years.
-The U.S. Department of Labor Statistics (20132) predicts that the number of speech-language pathologists will grow by 23.4 percent over the next 10 years.
-That translates to approximately 28,000 new therapist positions by 2020.
+The U.S. Bureau of Labor Statistics (20132) expects 26,000 new jobs for SLPs before 2022, or a growth rate of 19%.

 Individuals applying for admission to the College of Health Sciences Speech-Language Pathology Program must submit documentation for the following minimum requirements before the academic year commences for the incoming class: